 A key step in the Peluse and Soundararajan argument is a combinatorial characterization of when two columns of the character table of $S_n$ are congruent to one another modulo a prime power $p^m$.
 When $m=1$ there is a general criterion essentially due to Brauer for when two columns of the character table are congruent modulo $p$.
 However for $m>1$ the story seems to be much less well understood.

-Our first main technical result is Proposition \ref{prop: upper-bound-on-congruence}, which establishes an upper bound on the largest power of $p$ for which two columns of an unramified character table can be congruent without being forced to the same column.
+Our first main technical result is Proposition \ref{prop: upper bound by orthogonality}, which establishes an upper bound on the largest power of $p$ for which two columns of an unramified character table can be congruent without being forced to the same column.
 Proposition \ref{prop: upper bound for p-groups} gives an improvement to this bound in the important special case where the group is a $p$-group.

 We then define an equivalence relation $\sim_m$ on a general group $G$, which is a generalization of the relation $\sim_m$ on $S_n$.
 Our second main technical result is Theorem \ref{theorem: prime-power-congruence} which says that if $g \sim_m g'$, then $\chi(g) \equiv \chi(g') \mod p^{m}$ for all unramified characters $\chi$ of $G$.